Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 You’ll also find a taxi rank and car parking at the station.

 Fish and chips always taste best at the seaside and, at Steels Cornerhouse Restaurant, the queues around the block should be enough to let you know you’ve come to the right plaice (sorry!).
-Figs is another excellent choice.
-Serving delicious cuisine in a relaxed setting, this vibrant restaurant is responsible (along with the excellent 1873 Bistro on the pier) for bringing Cleethorpes into the modern era.
+Other great choices include Figs, serving delicious cuisine in a relaxed setting and Petit Delight serve French classics in a Gallic-inspired space.

-For more ideas on what to do in Cleethorpes, check out Visit Cleethorpes.
+For more ideas on what to do in Cleethorpes, check out Discover North East Lincolnshire.